Erotica

 The Female Body in Prehistoric and Ancient Art

 The Venus of Willendorf has exaggerated buttocks, hips, and thighs.
-Made of oolitic limestone, she is just over 11cm (just over 4 inches) tall and can be held in the hand.
+Made of oolitic limestone, she is just over 4 inches tall and can be held in the hand.
 She is over 25,000 years old from the Paleolithic Period.
 Academics suspect she is a goddess/deity figure – a symbol of well-nourished fertility.

 Female body in art: Mosaic from the Villa Romana del Casale, Piazza Armerina, Sicily.